 The first thing is, I’m going to keep it real with you and tell you that as your age increases, the amount of single people around you decreases.
 Yes, that is the case.
 That’s what you’ll be working with as you get older.
-Of course, in your 20s and 30s, there are more singles because people are just finding who they are, figuring out their careers, and then they’re realizing that they want to settle down.
+Of course, in your 20s and 30s, you tend to do whatever it takes to attract those that you are attracted to and there are more singles because people are just finding who they are, working on themselves, figuring out their careers, and then they’re realizing that they want to settle down.

 Those then in their 40s and 50s, now you’re just handling a different crowd because some people have been divorced.
-They’ve already been married, they have young children, so it’s a different situation to handle.
+They’ve already been married, they have young children, figuring out how they are going to handle being a single parent while finding someone, so it’s a different situation to handle.
 Of course, if you’re 60 and above, people lose their spouses, they become single again, but they do want to find love.
 What I’m saying is, there are always single people in your age bracket.
 Are there as many as there were in your 20s and 30s?
 No, but there are single people there.

 Broaden Your Perspective